Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Method 5: Using a previous system restore point

-After finding that several other repair strategies where ineffective, some users have finally managed to connect to the internet without being blocked by the “an attempt was made to access a socket in a way forbidden by its access permissions” error by reverting their machine state to a previous point in time using System Restore.
+After finding that several other repair strategies were ineffective, some users have finally managed to connect to the internet without being blocked by the “an attempt was made to access a socket in a way forbidden by its access permissions” error by reverting their machine state to a previous point in time using System Restore.

-If you only started to see this error recently and you’re lucky enough to have a system restore point that is dated before you started struggling with this issue, then these following steps should help you resolve the issue for good:
+If you only started to see this error recently and you’re lucky enough to have a system restore point that is dated before you started struggling with this issue, then the following steps should help you resolve the issue for good:

 1. Press Windows key + R to open up a Run dialog box.
 Next, type “rstrui” and press Enter to open the System Restore wizard.